Tyler Stephenson Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.7 K/9, which ranks 14th in MLB.
+- The Phillies pitching staff is 10th in the league with a collective 9.2 strikeouts per nine innings.

-- The Phillies have a 5.64 team ERA that ranks 27th among all league pitching staffs.
+- The Phillies have the 26th-ranked team ERA across all league pitching staffs (5.28).

-- Phillies pitchers combine to give up 11 total home runs at a rate of 1.4 per game (to rank 18th in baseball).
+- Phillies pitchers combine to rank 17th in baseball in home runs surrendered (15 total, 1.3 per game).

-- Walker (0-1) pitches for the Phillies to make his second start of the season.
+- The Phillies are sending Falter (0-1) to the mound to make his third start of the season.

-- In his last time out on Monday, the righty threw 4 1/3 innings against the New York Yankees, giving up four earned runs while surrendering four hits.
+- In his last appearance on Saturday, the lefty tossed five innings against the Cincinnati Reds, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.